sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

     - Head to the [anthropic console](https://console.anthropic.com/account/keys)
     - Click “generate key”
     - Use the MI hostname as the key name - the instance url is more accurate from MI's perspective, and we don't store customer's name directly anywhere in our Cloud infrastructure.
-  - If the customer/prospects wants to setup embeddings, you'll have to generate an OpenAI key for them, using the [OpenAI console](https://platform.openai.com/account/api-keys).
+  - Until we launch our cloud embeddings, you'll also have to generate an OpenAI key for the customer (to create OpenAI embeddings) using the [OpenAI console](https://platform.openai.com/account/api-keys).
 Ask in #it-tech-ops if you don't have access.
 - Adoption strategy
   - Cody Enterprise Use the MI hostname as the key name - the instance url is more accurate from MI's perspective, and we don't store customer's name directly anywhere in our Cloud infrastructure. sending code snippets out to a third party provider, Anthropic.
-  - On top of that, and **optionally**, customers can set up OpenAI embeddings to improve the quality of context fed to Cody and the quality of Cody answers.
-We want to optimize for the path to least resistance in getting a prospect up and running so we recommend CEs ignore embeddings _initially_ when talking to prospects, because that requires sending out their entire codebase (or at least all the repos they want to search) to OpenAI and this will likely either be a blocker or raise the need for additional reviews / approvals.
-TAs, however, should feel comfortable discussing this option early with customers given the relationship and agreements we already have in place.
-But, if embeddings are going to slow or block progress we should consider them as a follow-on.
-  - We should focus on getting them to turn on Cody, which only requires Anthropic.

 ### Prerequisites, dependencies, limitations